SJackson123/SJackson.github.io/_pages/about.md

   - /about.html
 ---

-&#9995; I am currently completing a Data Analyst Bootcamp at [Generation](https://uk.generation.org/programs/data-analytics-2/)
+&#9995; Completing the Data Analyst Bootcamp at [Generation](https://uk.generation.org/programs/data-analytics-2/)

 &#128202; Currently searching for a position as an entry level Data Analyst or anything to do with data